bodenlab/GRASP-suite/content/project/graspcmd/index.md

 Then, you have a choice: you can clone/download [bnkit](https://github.com/bodenlab/bnkit) in its entirety.
 You may need JUnit 5 testing to get everything working; this is only required if you want to run software tests, say if you are a developer.

 Alternatively, just download the pre-compiled version with all indel inference methods [bnkit JAR file](archive/bnkit.jar).
 This is the 4th of May 2023 version.

+We also offer a version compiled using [Java 11](archive/bnkit_java_11.jar).

 Or, the legacy version [bnkit JAR file](archive/bnkit_legacy.jar), which we keep to ensure reproducibility of results presented in the original papers.